Grethe Barrett Holby: American Opera Projects

 As Founder and Artistic Director of American Opera Projects, Holby was instrumental in commissioning, developing, and directing more than twenty-five new opera works.
 She directed the premiere productions of Memoirs of Uliana Rooney (1996) by Vivian Fine at the Annenberg Center for the Performing Arts, Hildegurls: Electric Ordo Virtutum (1998) by Eve Beglarian, Kitty Brazelton, Lisa Bielawa and Elaine Kaplinsky at the Lincoln Center Festival (released on CD by Innova Recordings in 2009), Sir Gawain and the Green Knight (2001) by Richard Peaslee (TADA! & Orlando Shakespeare Co.), and Fireworks!
 (2002) by Brazelton and librettist Billy Aronson (Fort Greene Park, Brooklyn, NY).

 Family Opera Initiative & Ardea Arts, Inc.

-Family Opera Initiative was founded by Holby in 1995 as a program of American Opera Projects to develop opera theater works for multi-generational, family audiences.
-In 2001, American Opera Projects and Family Opera Initiative separated and Holby left AOP, becoming head of FOI as an independent organization.
-In 2006, Holby founded Ardea Arts, Inc, a not-for-profit company dedicated to commissioning, developing and producing new American opera and music theater works, at which time Family Opera Initiative became a program under Ardea Arts and a full-company member of Opera America.
+Family Opera Initiative (FOI) was founded by Holby in 1995 as part of the American Opera Projects (AOP) to develop opera theater works for family audiences.
+During this time, Holby developed several works including Sir Gawain and the Green Knight, Fireworks! and Flurry Tale.
+In 2001, the two entities separated and Holby left AOP, becoming head of the newly-independent FOI.
+In 2006, Holby founded Ardea Arts, Inc, a not-for-profit company dedicated to commissioning, developing and producing new opera and music theater works, at which time FOI came under Ardea Arts and a full-company member of Opera America.

-Several AOP works were developed by Holby under the Family Opera Initiative umbrella, including Sir Gawain and the Green Knight, Fireworks! and Flurry Tale.
-Animal Tales, a full-length musical-opera in two acts composed by Kitty Brazelton with a libretto by George Plimpton, was developed in workshops at the Atlantic Center for the Arts (Act I, January 2005) and Montclair State University Peak Performances (Act II, July 2006), as well as industry readings/recording at Chelsea Studios/Theatreworks USA (complete work, 2008).
-Holby originated the work and served as dramaturge and director in workshops.
-Animal Tales will receive its world concert premiere with the Garden State Philharmonic on March 25, 2017.
-In 2010 Holby premiered Cat, a one-act opera-musical by Brazelton and Plimpton (originally part of Animal Tales) for Family Opera Initiative at the Central Park Zoo in 2010, followed by performances at Infinity Music Hall in CT.